Om-Kanawade/Finfactor-Pokedex-Challenge/README.md

 Caching: Search for "Mewtwo".
 Then, refresh the page and search for "Mewtwo" again.
 The second result will load instantly (0ms latency) because it is served from the backend Cache.

-Shiny Mode: Click the Sparkle (✨) icon on the image to see the Shiny variant.

 Audio: Click "Play Cry" to hear the Pokemon.